Roles

 - Preview — see how the challenge page looks before publishing

-- Responses — review candidate submissions
+- Responses — review submissions

 Locked tabs (shown with a lock icon) unlock as you complete earlier steps.
 For example, Content unlocks after you select a challenge question.